F-GRPO: Don't Let Your Policy Learn the Obvious and Forget the Rare: Finite-Sampling Bias in Group-Relative RLVR

 The proof applies the subset-mass identity from Appendix~\ref{app:first_order} with $\mathcal{S} = U \cap \mathcal{P}$; see Appendix~\ref{app:proof_upos} for details.

-Equation~\eqref{eq:delta_Qupos} shows that $\Delta Q_{\mathrm{u,pos}}$ can be negative even when $\Delta Q_{\mathrm{pos}} > 0$: RLVR can increase total correct mass while concentrating it onto sampled-correct actions at the expense of unsampled-correct ones.
+Equation~\eqref{eq:delta_Qupos} shows that $\Delta Q_{\mathrm{u,pos}}$ can be negative even when $\Delta Q_{\mathrm{pos}} > 0$: total positive mass can increase while unsampled positive mass decreases.
 This complements~\citet{brorl}, who showed that reward-positive batches ($S_R > 0$) push unsampled logits downward.
-Our formula makes explicit how this affects redistribution \emph{within} the correct set.
+Our formula makes explicit how this affects redistribution \emph{within} the correct set in the finite-action abstraction.

 The mechanism operates through two terms.
 The \emph{direct drift} $-S_R U_{\mathrm{pos},2}$ pushes unsampled-correct mass downward when $S_R > 0$, with magnitude scaling with the concentration $U_{\mathrm{pos},2}$.
 The \emph{normalization coupling} (analyzed in detail in Appendix~\ref{app:term_analysis}) captures how probability gains by sampled-correct actions draw mass away from unsampled-correct ones through softmax normalization.
-In reward-positive batches, both terms contribute negatively.
+In reward-positive batches, both terms can contribute negatively, so the update may reinforce the sampled correct subset while reducing probability on unsampled correct actions.

 As \citet{brorl} observe, scaling $N$ suppresses $U_{\mathrm{pos},2}$ and ensures $\Delta Q_{\mathrm{pos}} \geq 0$ with the \textit{direct drift} term tending to zero.
 However, practical constraints limit how far $N$ can be scaled: computational cost grows linearly with $N$, and improving pass@1 requires active groups (ruling out very small $N$ where most groups are homogeneous).
-This places typical RLVR training in the intermediate-$N$ regime identified in Section~\ref{sec:theory:tailmiss}, where $\Pr(\mathcal{B}_\tau)$ peaks.
+This yields the intermediate-$N$ risk from Section~\ref{sec:theory:tailmiss}: active updates that still miss low-probability correct regions and then pull mass toward the sampled correct subset.
+The categorical simulation in Section~\ref{sec:categorical_sim} measures this redistribution directly through retained positive mass.